Women's Running: Founding

 Before becoming Women's Running the magazine was first published in 2004 under the name Her Sports + Fitness, founded by former marketing executive and Martha Stewart apprentice Dawna Stone.
 Stone, also a triathlete, has said she got the idea to start an athletic magazine specifically designed for women after finding out Sports Illustrated for Women, her favorite magazine, was being discontinued.

 In 2004, Her Sports won the Florida Magazine Association's Charlie Award for "Best New Magazine."

 Rebranding

 In 2008, Her Sports was renamed Women's Running, a change aimed at serving the growing community of female runners—a demographic also noticed by other industry magazines such as Runner's World.
 According to RunningUSA, the rebranding tripled newsstand sales and dramatically increased subscriptions.

 Redesign

 The magazine was redesigned in early 2012, unveiled for the first time in the March/April 2012 issue.
-The redesign included a new cover featuring celebrities and elite athletes, a "reader's corner" that featured issues popular on the magazine's social media websites, and the "parting shot" – dubbed "a sneak peak into the running life of a professional athlete."
+The redesign included a new cover featuring celebrities and elite athletes, a "reader's corner" that featured issues popular on the magazine's social media websites, and the "parting shot" – dubbed "a sneak peek into the running life of a professional athlete."